 Leaving the European Union will be bad for Britain, that is not in doubt; just how bad depends on how hard Brexit will be, on what exactly ‘Brexit means Brexit’ really means.

-Richard Corbett is deputy leader of the Labour MEPs and represents Yorkshire & HumberSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Richard Corbett is deputy leader of the Labour MEPs and represents Yorkshire & HumberSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.